 Our definition of sustainably sourced tea is in line with the Unilever Responsible Sourcing Policy.
 We look for teas, herbs, fruits and spices that fulfil a number of different certification schemes including Rainforest Alliance, UTZ, Fair Trade and Organic certifications.
 We only have one planet, and we want to ensure that we contribute to improving it and caring for it in every way possible.

 Just a sip of how far our tea has come

-We are working ingredient by ingredient through each herbal, fruit and spice every single one of our blends so that we will be 100% sustainably sourced by 2021.
+We worked ingredient by ingredient through each tea herbal, fruit and spice in every one of our blends so that we could achieve a 100% sustainability sourced tea portfolio by 2021.

 Recyclable, reusable or compostable

 Our approach to packaging has always centred on fusing innovation with quality, delivering a product experience that is grounded in experimentation and unexpected in design execution.
 With an increasing focus on our sustainability credentials, we’re working diligently with all our suppliers and materials to ensure we deliver on our goals.

 In the sustainable packaging space, our goal is twofold:

 First, to remove any unnecessary packaging from our products and consumables.
 Second, for the packaging that we do need, it must be either recyclable, reusable or compostable.
 Additionally, we aim to be free of all conventional plastic derived from fossil fuels.

 Here’s a wrap of where we’re at with our packaging